Upsilon-like concordance invariants from sl(n) knot cohomology: Proofs

-Then we do the $1$-handle attachments.
-The first $k$ of these connect all the components together into some knot $K_{1/2}$ with diagram $D_{1/2}$.
-Since $1$-handle attachments also commute with the action of the $x_i$, we know that $\phi$ must be mapped into the $\alpha$-eigenspace of $H_{\partial w}(K_{1/2})$.
+Now we consider the $1$-handle attachments.
+The final $k$ of these split some knot $K_{1/2}$ with diagram $D_{1/2}$ into the link $K_{3/4}$ with diagram $D_{3/4}$.
+Since $1$-handle attachments also commute with the action of the $x_i$, we know that $\phi$ must be mapped by the presentation of this cobordism into the $\alpha$-eigenspace of $H_{\potential}(K_{1/2})$.
 That it gets mapped to a non-trivial multiple of the class $[\psi(D_{1/2})]$ follows from the observation that

 and \Cref{prop:1handle_psi_preserved}.